ThalliaB/LetYourComment1.0/README.md

 ![image](https://user-images.githubusercontent.com/79876271/206056767-f1821117-da52-4599-812b-9792eabc460c.png)

-If you want to help me code:
+If you want to help me, open Git Bash in your Brownser

+Change your current working directory to where you want to have the cloned directory.

+Write `git clone` and paste `https://github.com/ThalliaB/LetYourComment1.0.git`.

+Then run:

+`npm start`